-If you are balancing work with caring for family or friends, you are not alone - there are more than 270,000 working carers in Scotland.
+If you are balancing work with caring for family or friends, you are not alone.
 There are rights you have in the workplace that might help you to combine work and care (see pages 42-43).
 As well as these statutory rights, you may also have additional contractual rights.
 In addition to your rights at work, there might be other ways to strike a better balance, such as accessing relevant support at work (see page 44), or outside of your employment.
 Before deciding to give up work, it's worth seeing if you can improve your situation.
 See if there are any rights you have at work that could support you with your caring commitments (see pages 42-43), and check what other sources of help are available (see page 44).
 Running through a benefits check will help you understand what your financial situation would look like if you were to leave your current work, reduce your hours or reduce your salary (see page 25).